INDIForJava/IPARCOS/README.md

-## :exclamation:Important:exclamation: this project has been merged with [Sky Map](https://github.com/sky-map-team/stardroid) in a new app, [Telescope.Touch](https://github.com/marcocipriani01/Telescope.Touch)
+## Important :exclamation: this project has been merged with [Sky Map](https://github.com/sky-map-team/stardroid) in a new app, [Telescope.Touch](https://github.com/marcocipriani01/Telescope.Touch)
 ### IPARCOS will no longer receive updates.
 Upgrade to Telescope.Touch now :satisfied:

 <br><hr>